sallu93/Network-analysis---World-soccer-transfer-market/README.md

-# Network-analysis - World soccer transfer market
+# Network analysis of World soccer contracts

 Analyzed network data of the soccer transfer market of 35 different countries derived from the 22 national teams in the 1998 World Championship in Paris using the social network analysis software called "UCINET".
 Applied various network analysis techniques like centrality, hubs and authorities, different visualization techniques like multidimensional scaling(MDS), clustering, etc. to find and explain patterns in the data.